-Maggie Green works as a certified anesthesiologist assistant and loves every minute of it.
+Maggie Green, a CWRU Master of Science in Anesthesia Program alumna, works as a certified anesthesiologist assistant and loves every minute of it.

 “I knew it was where I was supposed to be.
 It was clear,” she shared.
 As one might expect, the program came with some challenges.
 However, in the eyes of Maggie Green, it came with far more rewards and benefits.

 Maggie exemplifies how a person can accomplish anything that they set their mind to.
 She worked through the difficulties of simultaneously working, raising two young children, and being a student in the CAA program.
 She accomplished her dream of raising her children in a good neighborhood and having a flexible schedule that allows her to spend time with them.
 Not to mention, she experiences the satisfaction of helping people every day at her job.
 Read on for her inspiring story.

 What challenges did you face while in the program?

 Right after I got accepted into the CAA program I found out that I was pregnant with my second child.
 I ended up deferring for a year.
 When I returned I was starting the program with two young children (aged 5 years and 6 months), one of whom I was nursing.
 I had to leave the OR every 3-4 hours in order to pump.
 It was difficult, to say the least.